chamkank/downtime-twitter-bot/README.md

 # downtime-twitter-bot
-Twitter bot that tweets when your site is down.
+Twitter bot that tweets when your site goes down and tweets again when your site comes back up.

 # Setup & Usage

+Requires that Python & tweepy is installed.
 Prior to usage, fill in values for the labelled constants in *bot.py*:

 - Twitter app authentication details (if you don't have any you can register at [Twitter Developers](https://apps.twitter.com/)):
   - *CONSUMER_KEY*